Evaluating the Prospects of Cyclic Deconvolution across 312 Pulsars: Analysis

 We also determined full deconvolution regime boundaries for our pulsar population.
 To ensure we only considered cyclic deconvolution in instances where the transfer function was fully resolved, we set lower bounds in observing frequency for the full deconvolution regime based on whether a pulsar's measured scintillation bandwidth was greater than or equal to the pulsar spin frequency.
 For all pulsars that had $W_{10}$ measurements, we set upper bounds in observing frequency for the full deconvolution regime based on when a pulsar's scintillation bandwidth was less than or equal to its $W_{10}$.

 It is important to note that, due to inter-epoch variations in flux density and scattering, depending on the observing frequency, there will be pulsars that are viable candidates for cyclic deconvolution in some epochs that may be too scatter-broadened, not scatter-broadened enough, or too dim in other epochs.
 As a disclaimer, some pulsars may have high cyclic merits for a given telescope-observing frequency combination but may have under-resolved scintles due to the limitations on cyclic spectroscopy's frequency channelization capabilities.
-However, given that such observations may still allow for partial recovery of the transfer function, we calculate them for completeness.
-Additionally, our cyclic merits for NenuFAR may be biased high, as we assumed simple power law behavior for all of our spectral indices despite many pulsars experiencing spectral turnovers around 100 MHz \citep{Maron_2000, Murphy_2017, Bondonneau_2020}, which is higher than this telescope's observing band.
+However, given that such observations may still allow for partial recovery of the transfer function, we still calculate their cyclic merits for completeness.
+Additionally, our cyclic merits for LWA and NenuFAR may be biased high, as we assumed simple power law behavior for all of our spectral indices despite many pulsars experiencing spectral turnovers around 100 MHz \citep{Maron_2000, Murphy_2017, Bondonneau_2020}, which is higher than these telescopes' observing bands.

+In addition to the cyclic merit analyses described above, we made projections for how many sources in the entire galaxy may be viable for cyclic deconvolution for a given instrument and observing frequency.
+This was accomplished by calculating cyclic merits for the ten simulated galactic millisecond pulsar populations created for \cite{Liu_2023} and averaging the results for each telescope-frequency combination used in the above analysis.
+These populations had a mean and standard deviation of 31,426 and 5,230 millisecond pulsars per population, respectively, and contained all information required to calculate cyclic merits except for scintillation timescale and transverse velocity.
+Consequently, for all sources, we assumed a transverse velocity of 100 km $^{-1}$ for the same reasons described above, and calculated scintillation timescales using the NE2001 electron density model.